Kroon Hall, Yale School of Forestry and Environmental Studies

 Yale required a significant building program for a small urban site and maintains LEED goals for all new campus buildings.
-The City of New Haven required that all stormwater be treated and mitigated onsite, prior to discharge to the City system.
-Site slopes and the underground building service node limited the potential for infiltration with less than one foot of soil depth available on top of the structure.
+The City of New Haven required that all stormwater be treated and mitigated on-site prior to discharge to the City system.
+Site slopes and the underground building service node limited the potential for infiltration with less than 1 ft of soil depth available on top of the structure.

 The green roof built atop the loading docks and utilities incorporates a water feature that is both social amneity and a key part of a rainwater harvesting system.
 Stormwater is collected, treated, stored and recycled through an interactive pond that uses water-based phytoremediation.
 Water is used for landscape irrigation or sent to a tank for further treatment for use in the building.

 - Rainwater harvest systems may need to be supplemented to meet demand for greywater reuse.
 In this case, water discharged from building foundation pumps provides a make-up source.

 - A “first-flush” device is needed to remove trash, sediment, and other settleable solids from stormwater runoff.

 - Mats of trailing plant roots in a pond can be more effective than soil for cleaning runoff water.

 Landscape Architect: OLIN